MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization.md

 ## Prerequisites

 * The Hyper-V host and guest must both be Windows Server 2016/Windows 10 Anniversary Update or later.
+* The Hyper-V host must **not** have [Virtualization-based Security (VBS)](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-exploit-guard/enable-virtualization-based-protection-of-code-integrity) or [Credential Guard](https://docs.microsoft.com/en-us/windows/security/identity-protection/credential-guard/credential-guard) enabled.
+(Note that these are security features and may be required by Active Directory domain policy.)
 * VM configuration version 8.0 or greater.
 * An Intel processor with VT-x and EPT technology -- nesting is currently **Intel-only**.
 * There are some differences with virtual networking for second-level virtual machines.
 See "Nested Virtual Machine Networking".